COMM 1003 Introduction to Mass Communication

 COMM 4103 Directing

-Introduction to fundamentals of directing principles; theoretical and practical skills directors use to mount theatrical productions; use of movement, space, composition, and focus to communicate idea; character and thought; practical skills of casting, scheduling rehearsals, selecting material, and working with other theatre artists.
+Introduction to fundamentals of directing principles; theoretical and practical skills directors use to mount theatrical productions; use of movement, space, composition, and focus to communicate idea; character and thought; and practical skills of casting, scheduling rehearsals, selecting material, and working with other theatre artists.
 Prerequisite: COMM 2413.

 COMM 4153 Nonverbal Communication